 Step 2 – Draw the Beak

-Add the bill towards the lower part of the front of the head.
-You can erase the tiny portion of the head outline where the beak is attached.
+Draw the bill towards the lower part of the front of the head.
+You can erase a small portion of the head’s outline where the beak is attached and add it in.

 Also be sure to draw the top part of the bill larger and slightly longer than the bottom.